huynle/pixelbook-fedora/ansible/README.md

 # Setup Fedora on Pixelbook

-This is an ansible playbook to autoamte running commands from https://github.com/jmontleon/pixelbook-fedora
+This is an ansible playbook to automate running commands from https://github.com/jmontleon/pixelbook-fedora

 # Requirements